jharwell/libra/docs/usage/configure-time.rst

             Use with care, as applying said flags to external dependencies built alongside your code can cause a cascade of unintended errors.
-That said, for well-behavior dependencies, this can be a nice way of ensuring uniformity of build options when building from source.
+That said, for well-behaved dependencies, this can be a nice way of ensuring uniformity of build options when building from source.

             Note that when disabled, the ``target_compile_options()`` set by